bright/new-www/content/blog/ux-design-for-custom-transportation-management-software-case-study.md

 Our team incorporated users' mental model into this design:

 <div class="image"><img src="/images/tms_ux_mental_model.png" alt="User' mental model" title="User' mental model"  /> </div>

+This is the routing design.
+The green square means loading and the orange circle means unloading which is based on the users' mental model.
+However these color associations and shapes don’t have to be universal to anyone, this is a specific mental model of users representing the shipping industry.

+### Navigation design based on patterns familiar to users

+The app’s navigation should be accessible and similar to other well-known tools users use at work.
+Custom software should “ring a bell” and be a natural extension of everyday work, not something completely new users have to comprehend.
+No one will sacrifice work time to learn new tools and new navigation, especially freight forwarders who simply don’t have time to spare.

+### Button hierarchy

+The right UX shows you exactly what action is expected from you with one simple look.
+Although this screen shows lots of data the buttons are standing out thanks to the dedicated color and the right size.
+Also, the Call to Action (CTA) is short but clear and informative – users know what to expect when they click the button.